Slovek Ranch Annual Angus and Angus Plus Genetics Bull and Female Sale

 117 Bred Heifers – $1,512

-The Slovek Ranch, owned by Bill and Pennie Slovek, and their son, Bo, hosted a decent crowd on a very nice winter day at Philip Livestock.
+The Slovek Ranch, owned by Bill and Pennie Slovek, and along with their son, Bo, hosted a good crowd on a very nice winter day at Philip Livestock.

 Bill and Pennie produce an outstanding set of Angus Plus Hybrid Bulls that are flat full of quality.
 They feed many cattle, and believe that this composite type of cattle is the most cost effective in the feedlot.